Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 Care requirements: Anthuriums are simple and easy to care for.
 As a species native to the tropics, they prefer high humidity.
 Raise humidity by misting, using humidifiers, or making DIY pebble trays.

 Light: Ideally, 6 hours of indirect light.
-Susceptible to sunburn, keep away from direct sunlight.
+These are susceptible to sunburn so keep them out of direct sunlight.

 Note: Keep away from children and pets.
 This plant is toxic.